Cave Creek Museum: Home and Garden Tour

 Writer Sue Kern-Fleischer

 Looking for inspiration for decorating your home or working on a landscaping project?
 Cave Creek Museum’s Home and Garden Tour on Sunday, March 12 could provide fresh, new ideas.
-The popular event takes place from 10 a.m. to 4 p.m. and serves as one of the museum’s biggest fundraising events.
+Once you’ve drawniration from this garden tour, you’ll never look back!
+Simply contact a landscaping company, like Action Home Services, to implement your ideas for your exterior, with choices like patio/deck installation, asphalt sealing and driveway interlocking etobicoke.
+If you’re interested in getting some tips for your own landscaping project, visit the popular event that takes place from 10 a.m. to 4 p.m. and serves as one of the museum’s biggest fundraising events.
+As well as decorating, it is important to protect the appliances and systems in your home, which you can do at https://www.usahomewarranty.com/.

 This year’s tour features four beautiful estates ranging from Western traditional to modern.
 As a self-guided tour, the event provides the flexibility to choose the order in which properties you visit.
 The museum will provide a pamphlet that serves as your ticket and includes information about the history and a detailed description of each home.
 On-site docents will point out additional aspects of each home.
 Once you have your admissions pamphlet, you can start the tour at any of the featured locations.